Woffee/dsl-fr-docs/docs/tutorials/getting-started.md

  - `ifall`

-As long as one images meets the condition, execute the following code.
+Only all images meet the condition, execute the following code.

 ```
 ifall img in images that img.contain(dog)